top of page

 How and why does he make himself known to us

-Eternal life.
+God's primary aim is to provide us with a life that is both sustainable and desirable, one we naturally wish to preserve and always protect.
+A life driven by purpose is a blessing , yet ultimately, God desires to grant us even more blessings, which is Eternal life.
 Life on earth appears to be merely a prelude to what lies ahead, as God has set us on a path toward excellence.
 [Romans 8:30] The Bible supports this, mentioning that the redeemed will possess an imperishable body [1 corinthians 15: 53] in a perfect environment.
 Surely, this must be a greater state than what we currently experience.
 Reflecting on these ideas, we see that God is a giver of life and wishes to bestow more blessings abundantly in the future.

 We understand God's purpose and his intentions, but how does he achieve them?
 He selects his son, Jesus Christ, as the bridge between heaven and earth.
-Some people dislike the idea that we are born into a fallen world and need a savior's sacrifice, yet it remains true.
+Some people dislike the idea that we are born into a fallen world and need a savior's sacrifice, yet still it remains true.
 Salvation is a divine act beyond our understanding.
 Personally, I can't fully grasp it; I simply feel in my soul that it is absolutely perfect in every aspect.

 Thus, God offers us the son, through grace and love. [mark 10:45]

 We now understand that God has a magnificent purpose in giving us abundant life in this world.
 Nothing we have achieved or invented can remotely compare to what God has already provided, serving as undeniable evidence of a divine creator.
-Additionally, we recognize God's wish to expand His family beyond Angels, and He has shown us the way to redemption through His son, Jesus Christ—a divine act of mercy and unconditional love.
+Additionally, we recognize God's wish to expand His family beyond Angelic beings, and He has shown us the way to redemption through His son, Jesus Christ—a divine act of mercy and unconditional love.

 In Genesis, God creates and declares, "It ~Is ~Good."
-We need a good God because, in His perfection, He never breaks a promise or forgets a prayer, and He works in mysterious ways beyond our understanding.
-A good God ensures that no matter how bleak the world seems or what your situation is, He remains good.
+We need a good God because in His perfection, He never breaks a promise or forgets a prayer, and He works in mysterious ways beyond our understanding.
+A good God ensures that no matter how bleak the world seems or what your situation is, He always remains good.
 It’s impossible to approach Him with a negative attitude, but if you seek Him sincerely, you will find Him.
 Consider the two thieves on the cross: one mocks Him, saying, "If you’re the Christ, save yourself," while the other pleads, "Remember me, Lord, when you come into your kingdom."
 Jesus assures the latter, "Today you will be with me in paradise" [Luke 23:43].

 Which thief are you?